CivicActions/guidebook/common-practices-tools/agile/agile-practices.md

+---
+title: Sprint Cycle
+---

 We recommend using this documentation in combination with the [CivicActions project playbook](https://trello.com/b/qyI4wa18/template-civicactions-project-playbook), which maps out an ideal Agile project lifecycle.

-# Sprint Cycle

 At CivicActions, the most common approach for accomplishing large-scale work is the use of a Scrum sprint cycle.